rmichaelalvarez/SSQ-voter-confidence/README.md

 # SSQ-voter-confidence
-Replication materials for "Voting Experiences, Perceptions of Fraud, and Voter Confidence" (Social Sciences Quarterly, 2021)
+Replication materials for R. Michael Alvarez, Jian Cao, and Yimeng Li, "Voting Experiences, Perceptions of Fraud, and Voter Confidence" (Social Sciences Quarterly, 2021).
+The published version of the paper is available at https://onlinelibrary.wiley.com/doi/10.1111/ssqu.12940.
+An ungated preprint is available at https://preprints.apsanet.org/engage/apsa/article-details/602e92c5c0e52e36bf7f08ea.
+The data are restricted; researchers interested in obtaining the data for replication purposes should contact the authors.